cdapio/cdap/cdap-docs/reference-manual/source/glossary.rst

    Pipeline
-      CDAP provides an easy method of configuring pipelines using a visual editor, called :term:`CDAP Pipeline Studio`.
-You click and drag sources, transformations, and sinks, configuring an pipeline within minutes.
-It provides an operational view of the resulting pipeline that allows for monitoring of metrics, logs, and other run-time information.
+      CDAP provides an easy method of configuring pipelines using a visual editor, called :term:`CDAP Application Studio`.

-   CDAP Pipeline Studio
-      A visual editor, part of the :term:`CDAP UI`, for creating and configuring pipelines.
 You click and drag sources, transformations, and sinks, configuring an pipeline within minutes.
 It provides an operational view of the resulting pipeline that allows for monitoring of metrics, logs, and other run-time information.

    Storage Provider
       For :term:`datasets <dataset>` and :term:`streams <stream>`, a storage provider is the underlying system that CDAP uses for persistence.
 Examples include HDFS, HBase, and Hive.